 - 1. Corporate Watch: What’s wrong with corporate social responsibility?

-- 2. Kenny Bruno: The Corporate Capture of the Earth Summit
+- 2. a. b.
+Kenny Bruno: The Corporate Capture of the Earth Summit

 - 3. Corporate Europe Observatory: The ICC and the Environment ; ICC Fact Sheet #3